 - (b) For eligible Mass Market Projects and Large Onsite Projects with Solar or Wind or Farm Waste or Micro-Hydroelectric electric generators whose amount of electricity provided to the Authority during the billing period exceeds the amount of electricity provided by the Authority to the Customer-generator, the Authority shall apply a credit to the next bill for service at the same rate per kilowatt-hour applicable to service provided to other Customers in the same service class who do not generate electricity on site. - (c) For eligible Mass Market Customers and Large Onsite Customers with Micro-Combined-Heat-and-Power Electric Generating Equipment or for Fuel Cell Electric Generating Equipment whose amount of electricity provided to the Authority during the billing period exceeds the amount of electricity provided by the Authority to the Customer-generator, the Authority shall apply a credit to the next bill for service at the SC-11 Avoided Cost Rate per kilowatt-hour. - (d) For Large Onsite Customers the monthly billing demand is determined by the maximum measured kilowatt demand actually supplied to the Customer-Generator during the billing period. - (e) For Customer-generators served under a rate code with multiple rating periods, excess generation in one rating may not be used to reduce the billed consumption in a different rating period.
-Peak and off-peak periods will be treated separately when calculating and applying any credits. - (f) At the end of the first year that service for eligible Mass Market Projects and Large On-site Projects with Solar, or Wind, or Farm Waste or Micro-Hydroelectric generators, and every anniversary date thereafter, the Authority shall promptly thereafter issue payment to the Customer-generator for any value of the remaining credit for the net (excess) electricity provided to the Authority by the Customer-generator during the previous twelve (12) month period.
-The payment issued to the Customer-generator shall be equal to the product of the remaining excess (net) energy generated by the Customer-generator times the corresponding avoided energy prices as per the Statement of Market Energy Prices. - (g) For eligible Mass Market Projects and Large Onsite Projects that terminate service or become ineligible for net metering, the Authority shall promptly thereafter issue payment to the Customer-generator for any value of the remaining credit for the net (excess) electricity provided to the Authority by the Customer-generator.
-The payment issued to the Customer-generator shall be equal to the product of the remaining net (excess) energy generated by the Customer-generator times the corresponding avoided energy prices as per the Statement of Market Energy Prices. - (h) The avoided cost rates to be used to issue payment to Mass Market Projects and Large Onsite Projects for energy sold to the Authority by the Customer-generator will be determined based on the simple average of the Zone K Day-Ahead Locational Based Marginal Prices (LBMP).
+Peak, Intermediate off-peak, and super off-peak periods will be treated separately when calculating and applying any credits. - (f) For Customer-generators who switch to a rate code with multiple rating periods from a rate code with one rating period, all banked credits will be applied to the off-peak period bank. - (g) For Customer-generators who switch to a rate code with one period from a rate code with multiple rating periods, all banked credits will be applied to a single bank. - (h) At the end of the first year that service for eligible Mass Market Projects and Large On-site Projects with Solar, or Wind, or Farm Waste or Micro-Hydroelectric generators, and every anniversary date thereafter, the Authority shall promptly thereafter issue payment to the Customer-generator for any value of the remaining credit for the net (excess) electricity provided to the Authority by the Customer-generator during the previous twelve (12) month period.
+The payment issued to the Customer-generator shall be equal to the product of the remaining excess (net) energy generated by the Customer-generator times the corresponding avoided energy prices as per the Statement of Market Energy Prices. - (i) For eligible Mass Market Projects and Large Onsite Projects that terminate service or become ineligible for net metering, the Authority shall promptly thereafter issue payment to the Customer-generator for any value of the remaining credit for the net (excess) electricity provided to the Authority by the Customer-generator.
+The payment issued to the Customer-generator shall be equal to the product of the remaining net (excess) energy generated by the Customer-generator times the corresponding avoided energy prices as per the Statement of Market Energy Prices. - (j) The avoided cost rates to be used to issue payment to Mass Market Projects and Large Onsite Projects for energy sold to the Authority by the Customer-generator will be determined based on the simple average of the Zone K Day-Ahead Locational Based Marginal Prices (LBMP).
 Monthly and Time-of-Use energy payments will be shown each month on a separate Statement of Market Energy Prices.